poeti8/pouria.dev/content/blog/unit-test-express-handlers/index.md

 });
 ```

 The above test works, but it seems a bit hacky.
 What if we wanted to use another response method or wanted to access something from request?
-It'd be too much for ourself to try to mock everything, maybe there's somebody out there that already did it for us?
+It'd be too much to try to mock everything by ourselves, so maybe there's somebody out there that has already done it for us?
 Well, yes!

 We can use [jest-express](https://github.com/jameswlane/jest-express), it's a helpful library that replicates the functionality of an Express server using Jest mock functions which would let us to test the behavior of our mocked functions using **built-in** Jest methods.

-Another improvement we can go for is to use Jest's `beforeEach()` method to prepare our mocks before starting each test and avoid repeating ourself by writing them every time.
+Another improvement we can go for is to use Jest's `beforeEach()` method to prepare our mocks before starting each test and avoid repeating ourselves by writing them every time.

 ```javascript
 /* handlers.test.js */